Spiedr.com

 Sometimes a wildland fire produces a vertical twister of flame called a fire whirl or fire tornado (sometimes called a firenado).
 A well-known recent example of this was the devastating Carr fire in California in 2018, which produced a highly destructive fire tornado.
 One wildfire can produce multiple fire whirls and fire tornadoes of varying […]

 You never know when an out-of-control wildfire or other natural disaster could force you to be evacuated from your home.
-Be prepared in case it happens with an emergency supply kit.
-Keep your kit small and easy to lift (have two smaller ones if you need to as opposed to a single large one).
-Remember […]
+Being prepared with an emergency supply kit is crucial.
+For guidance on what to include in your kit and how to make it efficient, check out our tips on wildfire preparedness.
+Keep Your Kit Manageable […]

 This summer’s relative lack of wildfire in British Columbia had Vancouverites breathing a sigh of relief, but the last few years of heavy smoke in the province has more and more people thinking about the consequences of forest fire smoke in regard to health and the environment.
 Despite the respite in BC this year, overall […]